 “Given the global demand for higher education, how might we use learning technologies to make HE more affordable, on the large scale?
 There are ways in which we can use technology to increase teacher productivity, and to increase the number of teachers.
 My contribution will show how we are experimenting with an online ‘course resource appraisal modeller’ (CRAM) to help teachers plan how we might solve the conundrum of meeting the demand of 200m per year (mainly from emerging economies) on a staff:student ratio of around 1:25 for a university education.”

+Course Appraisal Modeler

+http://bit.ly/2gMATPe

 Brian: How can you estimate effort when there are so many variables involved?
 Eg quality

 Brian: If universities do not improve on productivity and thus cost, will learners in the developed world move towards alternative credentials which may become as trustworthy and possibly more employable as well as less costly?
 Or will the “signalling” value of higher education in the developed world ensure that demand will remain and therefore remove the pressure to change?